2023 Census Collection Extended For Areas Impacted By Cyclone Gabrielle

 Census operations for the majority of the country are proceeding as planned.

 “For the rest of the country, it’s time to do the census.
-The information collected in the census helps us understand how people are faring, and how best to service the needs of communities.
+The information collected in the census helps us understand how people are faring, and how best to service the needs of communities,” said Mark Sowden.

 “I encourage everyone to do their census forms as soon as they get them.
 The sooner the rest of the country completes the census, the better positioned Stats NZ is to support people in affected areas to be part of census in a way that works best for them.”